Interim orders and multiple referrals

 Reviewed every six months unless new evidence availableBack to top

 Interim orders must be reviewed by a panel every six months.
 Reviews must also be held if new evidence relevant to the interim order becomes available after it is made.
-Nurses, midwives or nursing associate can request that a review should be held because new evidence is available.
+This could include information that the nurse, midwife or nursing associate has breached the interim order.
+Nurses, midwives or nursing associates can request that a review should be held because new evidence is available.

 Interim orders at final hearingsBack to top

 If, at the end of their final hearing, a nurse, midwife or nursing associate is made subject to a substantive conditions of practice order, suspension order or striking-off order, the order will not take effect for at least 28 days or, if the nurse, midwife or nursing associate appeals, until the appeal is withdrawn or otherwise finally disposed of.
 The panel may consider it necessary to impose an interim order to cover the intervening period until the order takes effect for the protection of the public or otherwise in the public interest, or in the interests of the nurse, midwife or nursing associate.
 The panel should first hear representations from both parties (where present) on whether or not an interim order should be made.